yclas/guides/docs/Custom-fields-eu-vat.md

 -   VAT on automatic emails
 -   VAT for non EU countries

-This feature is available on our 3.0.0 release and for all the sites hosted at  [Yclas.com](https://yclas.com/)

 Yclas allows you to include VAT to the orders.
 When users purchase Featured Ads, To Top, Pay to Post or Membership plans the VAT will be added at checkout.
-You can also configure your website in a way where users can enter their VAT number and the VAT will be added automatically at the checkout when they are selling their products.
+You can also configure your website in a way that users can simply add their VAT number and the VAT will be added automatically at the checkout.

 ## Configure VAT for features